rohan-0100010110010100/Stub-Trignometric/README.md

 **Note**

 The architecture should support a floating point numbers with fixed precision.
-Don't use ```constexpr``` in floating point types  because it will break the code and make the code non-portable , the reason for this is " The flaoting point precision is not fixed  across multiple architectures ".
+Don't use ```constexpr``` in floating point types  because it will break the code and make the code non-portable , the reason for this is " The floating point precision is not fixed  across multiple architectures ".